Q. What age can my child start playing for Dunkers?

 A. We have players with varying degrees of skill from beginners to A grade players.
 Our teams are selected based on skill level, age and friendships and then graded by the association to ensure that everyone gets placed at an appropriate level.
-From time to time Dunkers runs an introductory program called Hoops which we would recommend to all new players under 12 before they started their first season.
+From time to time Dunkers runs an introductory program called Future Dunkers, which we would recommend to all new players up to Grade 2 before they started their first season.

 Q. What does Dunkers expect from their players?

 A. We expect our players to show commitment to their team by attending training regularly and turning up reliably for games at least 10 minutes prior to starting time.
 Apart from illness, injury or an occasional special event, players are expected to be available for all games and training, and to advise their coach and team manager in advance if they cannot play or attend training for any reason.